 - i.
 The lot area and frontage of both the lot to be retained and the lot to be severed shall be adequate for existing and proposed uses and shall allow for the development of the use which is compatible with adjacent uses by providing for sufficient setbacks from neighbouring uses and, where required, the provision of appropriate buffering.
-It is our position as planners that the lot area and frontages of the severed and retained parcels are appropriate and compatible with surrounding low-density residential land uses and provide for appropriate buffers for the limited wetland and watercourse features on the property. - ii.
+It is our position as planners that the lot area and frontages of the severed and retained parcels are appropriate and compatible with surrounding low-density residential land uses and appropriately setback without provision for buffering. - ii.
 The proposed lots shall comply with the provisions of the zoning by-law.
 Where it is not possible to meet the requirements of the Zoning By-law, the Town may amend the standards of the By-law or a minor variance may be granted as a condition of approval, where that condition is considered appropriate.
-The proposed severed and retained residential lots comply with the Rural (RU) Zone requirements.
+The proposed severed and retained lots comply with the Rural (RU) Zone applicable on the subject property.